HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

 # Core probes configuration

-Core does offer additional flexibility for the probe configuration.
+Core offers additional flexibility for the probe configuration.
 In addition to the options listed above, Core provides a `customProbeURL` value as well as a configuration section for the `startup` probe.

 If you want to configure probe target values, Core provides a `customProbeURL` value.
-This is a relative URL that you can use to overwrite the default `liveness` probe target value.
+This is a relative URL that you can use to overwrite the default probe target values.

 ```yaml
 probes: